-Students on a short-term cultural visit (for example, students in Australia on a Tourist or Visitor's visa for less than three months on a study tour, or in Australia for intensive English classes) should be included in the Students on visitor visas, bridging visas with study limitations or no visa section of the Census form.
+You should include students on a short-term cultural visit (for example, students in Australia on a tourist or visitor's visa for less than three months on a study tour, or in Australia for intensive English classes) in the section of the Census form called Students on visitor visas, bridging visas with study limitations or no visa.

-Overseas students should only be included in the Overseas students section of the Census form, and should be excluded from all other sections.
+Please include overseas students only in the Overseas students section of the Census form.
+Do not include them in any other section.

-The following students on visas are not classed as overseas students and should be included as regular full-time or part-time students in the other sections of the Census form:
+The following students on visas are not classed as overseas students, so you should include them as regular full-time or part-time students in the other sections of the Census form:

-- permanent residents of Australia; - New Zealand and Norfolk Islander passport holders; - temporary visa holders on a visa that permits them to attend regular daily schooling without a limit to study; - Persons excluded from being an overseas student as per section 6 of the Australian Education Regulation 2013: - a dependent of a person who is receiving a sponsorship or scholarship for the purpose of undertaking a course provided by an institution in Australia that: - is a Table A provider or a Table B provider (within the meaning of the Higher Education Support Act 2003); and - is meeting the full cost of the education component of the course; - a person, or a dependent of a person, who is receiving a sponsorship or a scholarship from the Commonwealth for the purpose of undertaking a course provided by an institution or other body or person in Australia; - students who are studying in Australia through a Queensland government-registered secondary student exchange organisation (that is, exchange students as per definition below).
+- permanent residents of Australia - New Zealand and Norfolk Islander passport holders - temporary visa holders on a visa that permits them to attend regular daily schooling without a limit to study - persons excluded from being an overseas student as per section 6 of the Australian Education Regulation 2013: - a dependant of a person who is receiving a sponsorship or scholarship for the purpose of undertaking a course provided by an institution in Australia that: - is a Table A provider or a Table B provider (within the meaning of the Higher Education Support Act 2003), and - is meeting the full cost of the education component of the course - a person, or a dependant of a person, who is receiving a sponsorship or a scholarship from the Commonwealth for the purpose of undertaking a course provided by an institution or other body or person in Australia - students who are studying in Australia through a Queensland government-registered secondary student exchange organisation (that is, exchange students as per definition below).

-For the purposes of the Census, overseas students do not include students enrolled at a school under a visa category other than a 500 or repealed 570 to 576 student visa.
+For the purposes of the Census, do not include overseas students enrolled at the school under a visa category other than a 500 or repealed 570 to 576 student visa.

-Please also refer to Students on visitor visas, bridging visas with study limitations or no visa in these Instructions for further information on students who should only be included in that section of the Census form.
+Please also refer to Students on visitor visas, bridging visas with study limitations or no visa in these instructions for further information about students to include in that section of the Census form only.